 Almost all the worlds precious opal comes from Australia.
-What is precious opal?
-It’s when opals show a ‘play of colour’ which are the bright neon colours that flash across the stone and make it magical.
+Precious opals show a ‘play of colour’ which are the bright neon colours that flash across the stone and make it magical.
 Common opal is all the other opal that doesn’t have any rainbow galaxies, still pretty in its own right though with base colours of pink, blue, brown, orange, green, white and grey.

 Precious opal is divided into three types - black, white and boulder - and is made up of spheres of Silica, the bigger the spheres are the more likely you are to see red flashing in the stone, the smallest spheres will show violet and inbetween sizes will get you blues and greens.
 If you’re after the highest quality (and most expensive) look for a stone that is showing red flashes.

 Black opal is the most expensive and sought after and if you’re looking for a collector’s piece this is where you should be focusing your search, it’s not going to come cheap though with good quality black opals from Lightening Ridge in New South Wales selling for up to $10,000 per carat.
 Black opal will show dramatic colours on a dark background.